 PlayStation Vue: Live Stream March Madness Multiscreen

-PlayStation Vue offers about 48 live channels for $40 per month.
-The live streaming platform carries 109 CBS stations nationally, and TBS, TNT and truTV.
-Subscribers get Cloud DVR included in the subscription.
+PlayStation Vue has all the key networks to stream March Madness, including CBS for $44.99 per month.
+That includes TBS, TNT and truTV.
+Subscribers get unlimited Cloud DVR included in the subscription.

-How are you going to watch March Madness live this year?
-What are your favorite picks for your NCAA bracket?
+How are you going to watch March Madness in 2019 without cable?
 Tell fellow readers in the comments below.